bencardoen/SubPrecisionContactDetection.jl/docs/src/postprocessing.md

 julia --project=. scripts/run_cube_sampling_on_dataset.jl  --inpath DIR --outpath  <where to save your output>
 ```

+This script takes extra parameters as needed:
+- "--cube-vesicle-size-ln": The size of objects to ignore (anything <= will be ignored in the first channel).
+Default 9.
+Set to 0 if first channel is not mitochondria.
+- "--cube-vesicle-sample-size": The sliding window size in voxels (cube), default 5, used to sample the data.
+- "--cube-vesicle-intensity-mean" : The intensity of objects that should be ignored in the first channel (< than this will be dropped.
+Default 0.2.)
+Set to zero if the first channel is not mitochondria

 A convenience script is provided to further aggregate the output of this stage.

 ```python